RuddyCh/P7-Groupomania/README.md

 1. 'git clone' this repo
 2. 'npm install'
 3. This repo was tested with an online Planetscale MySQL database
+4. Don't forget add the ".env" file in "back" folder
-4. 'npm run dev' for serv backend
+5. 'npm run dev' for serv backend

 ### How to use Prisma to interact with the DB